tak1n/tak1n.github.io/index.markdown

 - Elasticsearch (★★)
 - Kafka (★) - debatable whether Kafka is a database 😄
 - Graph Databases (★)

+### Frameworks, Tools, Methodologies

+- Rails (★★★★)
+- Sinatra (★★★★)
+- Rack (★★★★)
+- NestJS (★★)
+- Express (★★)
+- Terraform (★★)
+- Docker (★★★★)
+- Kubernetes (★★★)

+- CI/CD (★★★★) - TravisCI, Bitbucket Pipelines, Github Actions, CircleCI
+- TDD (★★★★) - RSpec, Minitest, Jest

+### Want to learn

+Due to the fact of recently switching from being mainly a ruby/rails dev with some DevOps experience to working mainly with Node.js and NestJS as well as moving more into a DevOps role the following listed todo Items are just a longterm wishlist

+- Angular
+- Ionic (Angular) -> Mobile Apps
+- Electron -> Desktop Apps
+- improve knowledge in Rust

 # Non coding